cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 Scarb handles a lot of tasks for you, such as building your code (either pure Cairo or Starknet contracts), downloading the libraries your code depends on, building those libraries, and provides LSP support for the VSCode Cairo 1 extension.

-If we were to build the 'Hello, world!' project using Scarb, only the part of Scarb that handles building the code would be utilized, since the program doesn't require any external dependencies.
+If we were to build the 'Hello, world!' project using Scarb, only the part of Scarb that handles building the code would be used, since the program doesn't require any external dependencies.
 As you write more complex Cairo programs, you’ll add dependencies, and if you start a project using Scarb, adding dependencies will be much easier to do.

 Let's start by installing Scarb.